NethermindEth/zksync-remix-plugin/README.md

 2. **Usage**: Once the plugin is activated, you'll find a user-friendly interface that allows you to deploy and interact with zkSync contracts.
 Follow the on-screen prompts and tooltips for an effortlessly smooth experience!

 3. **Feedback**: Your feedback is invaluable to us 🌟!
-If you encounter any issues or have game-changing suggestions, don't hesitate to reach out through our [Discord](https://discord.com/invite/PaCMRFdvWT) or our [Community Forum](https://community.nethermind.io/).
+If you encounter any issues or have game-changing suggestions, don't hesitate to reach out through our [Community Forum](https://github.com/zkSync-Community-Hub/zkync-developers/discussions/new?category=remix-plugin).
 Let's make something awesome together! 🤝

 ## For Developers